Skip to content

 To request an alternate pick-up or drop-off, please contact your school and provide the alternate childcare/babysitter address.
 Once approved, you will receive updated transportation information.

-My student is eligible for busing; do I need to notify anyone that my student will not be riding?
+My student is eligible for busing but won’t be riding; do I need to notify anyone that my student will not be riding?

-To ensure that your student is not mistakenly placed on a bus, please contact us for the Do Not Ride Form.
+To ensure that your student is not mistakenly placed on a bus, please complete the ‘Decline or Reinstate Transportation’ digital form.
 To have your student back on the bus after being removed, and if your student is still eligible for transportation, please complete the same digital form again.

-Please note: If your student will occasionally be riding the bus, do not complete this form, it is only for students who will never be riding the bus.
+Please note: If your student will occasionally be riding the bus, do not complete this form.
 For safety reasons, it is highly recommended that young children have a consistent travel arrangement.

 Where can I find a Drive to 5 map?